 Fondue & Raclette Hire

 We have both a fondue set and party raclette (for 8 people) available for hire for just $20.
 We can also assist with preparing the cheese for you - slicing the raclette and grating your selected combination of fondue cheese.
 Pop in or call us to arrange.
-Delivery can be made on Thursdays, 6-8pm.
+Delivery can be made on request.

 Ah fondue.
 Let’s set aside any clichéd thoughts of this being a 70’s retro dish.
 This Swiss pot of molten cheese heaven is a timeless classic and is being enjoyed in ever increasing numbers, especially here in Australia as we enter ski season.
 But it’s not just for the chalet set, this dish can be enjoyed at home with friends and family alike.
 It’s fun, it’s interactive and most importantly it’s incredibly delicious.